 Sophos uses commercially reasonable efforts (as described below) to support all forms of virtualization to assist customers running Sophos Endpoint and Server protection.
 This includes, but is not limited to, the following virtualization platforms:

-We will provide commercially reasonable efforts on the following basis:
+Sophos will provide commercially reasonable efforts on the following basis:

 Sophos advises that issues directly relating to the above virtual environments and/or problems requiring code modification may fall outside the scope of such assistance.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
-If you need technical support please post a question to our community.
-Alternatively for licensed products open a support ticket.
+For technical support post a question to the community.
+Or click here for new feature/product improvements.
+Alternatively for paid/licensed products open a support ticket.